timwarnock/best-practices-and-notes/interview-questions/simple.md

 ## NoSQL

-Q: What are the main advantages and disadvantages of NoSQL over SQL?
+- What are the main advantages and disadvantages of NoSQL over SQL?

-Q: How do you approach NoSQL data modelling?
+- How do you approach NoSQL data modelling?

-Q: Is it possible and advisable to normalize a NoSQL data model?
+- Is it possible and advisable to normalize a NoSQL data model?